scottkennethjackson/codecademy/README.md

 # codecademy

-A collection of projects completed as part of Codecademy's various courses and career paths.
+A collection of projects created during completion of Codecademy's various courses and career paths